-The primary objective of the syndicate's risk and financial management framework is to protect the syndicate's members from events that hinder the sustainable achievement of financial performance objectives, including failing to exploit opportunities.
-Key management recognises the critical importance of having efficient and effective risk management systems in place.
+The primary objective of the syndicate's risk management framework is to protect the syndicate's members from events that hinder the sustainable achievement of financial performance objectives, including failing to exploit opportunities.
+ASML recognises the critical importance of having efficient and effective risk management systems in place.